Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 Web2 notions of long employement with a single firm are breaking down.
 In Web3 hackers are working across more projects for shorter periods of time, resulting in greater innovation through increased cross-pollination of ideas.
 Opportunity discovery and resource placement in this more dynamic environment will have to move faster and cost less than Web2 HR-driven hiring pipelines.

 Network theory, machine learning, and the open data about work history in Web3 allows for automated opportunity discovery.
 Web3 Hacker Network is breaking ground on a long-term project that will serve hackers, backers, projects, and teams.
-The final product will present users with a menu of opportunities that match their role in the ecosystem and preferences for developing their career.
+The final product will present users with a menu of opportunities that match their role in the ecosystem and preferences for developing their professional life.

 ## Which value add criteria are we focusing on?
 Why do we believe we will do well?